bdmcclendon67/se_project_spots/README.md

 ![Pictures](./images/Full%20page%20SPOTS%20desktop%20view.png)

-This is the desktop iew for the Spots project.
+This is the desktop view for the Spots project.
 In order to achieve this, I gained a solid understanding of grid positioning, proper use of margins and padding, and flexbox positioning.

+## Deployment

+This project is deployed to GitHub Pages.

+## Project Pitch Video

+A video describing my project.

 Good luck and have fun!